lzilioli/snips/README.md

 git clone <snippet repo url>
 ```

-**The last step is crutial to getting the export step to work.** The snippets directory is the source of snippets for the export tasks.
+**The last step is crucial to getting the export step to work.** The snippets directory is the source of snippets for the export tasks.

 If you choose to clone a snippet repo, I've got one [here](https://github.com/lzilioli/my-snippets), but I highly suggest you make your own (feel free to fork mine).